ARM-software/abi-aa/aapcs64/aapcs64.rst

 Universal stack constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At all times the following basic constraints must hold:
+At all times during the execution of a thread T, the following basic
+constraints must hold for its stack S:

-- Stack-limit ≤ SP ≤ stack-base.
-The stack pointer must lie within the extent of the stack.
+- T.limit ≤ T.SP ≤ T.base.
+T's stack pointer must lie within the memory
+  occupied by S.

-- A conforming program may only access (for reading or writing) the closed interval of the entire stack delimited by [SP, stack-base – 1].
+- A conforming program must not access (for reading or writing) the
+  inactive region of S, denoted by the half-open interval [T.limit, T.SP).
+  This is true regardless of whether the access is performed by T or by
+  some other thread.

-- If MTE is enabled, then the tag stored in the stack pointer must match the tag set on the range SP - Stack-limit (i.e. the unallocated portion of the stack).
+- If MTE is enabled, then the tag stored in T.SP must match the tag set
+  on the inactive region of S, defined in the same way as above.

 Additionally, at any point at which memory is accessed via SP, the hardware requires that